Fort Corcoran: Post-war use

 After the surrender of General Robert E. Lee's Army of Northern Virginia on April 9, 1865, the primary reason for manned defenses protecting Washington ceased to exist.
 Initial recommendations by Col. Alexander, chief engineer of the Washington defenses, were to divide the defenses into three classes: those that should be kept active (first-class), those that should be mothballed and kept in a reserve state (second-class), and those that should be abandoned entirely (third-class).
 Fort Corcoran fell into the third-class category.

 In order to speed the dismantling of the third-class forts, the 22nd Army Corps issued General Order 89, which stated (in part) that the guns and ammunition removed from the dismantled forts should be kept in storage.
 Fort Corcoran was chosen as one of the storage locations and thus avoided the immediate demise of the other third-class fortifications.
-By the end of August 1865, however, with funds running low, and no further appropriations likely, more and more forts were designated as second- or third-class locations, and were dismantled and the land returned to its original owners.
-Fort Corcoran stored the cannon of the dismantled forts located south of the Potomac River.
+By the end of August 1865, however, with funds running low, and no further appropriations likely, more and more forts were designated as second- or third-class locations, and were dismantled and the land returned to its original owners Fort Corcoran stored the cannon of the dismantled forts located south of the Potomac River.

 By October 1866, orders were given to the Ordnance Sergeant at Fort Corcoran to compile a complete list of all the weapons at the fort in order to assist in their final movement to the Washington Arsenal or other permanent forts.
-Shortly afterward, the fort was dismantled and the land returned to its original owner.
+Shortly afterward, the fort was dismantled and the land returned to its original owner, the Ross Family.

 Today, the site of the fort is located at the intersection of Key Boulevard and North Ode Street in Arlington, Virginia (1530 N. Key Blvd., on the site of the Atrium).
-No trace of the fort remains, although the Arlington County government has erected a historical marker at its site.
+No trace of the fort remains, although the Arlington Historical Society has erected a historical marker at its approximate site in urban Arlington.